mariuszmspace/my-links/README.md

 - [kube-hunter](https://github.com/aquasecurity/kube-hunter) - Hunt for security weaknesses in Kubernetes clusters -- `Python`
 - [kube-prometheus](https://github.com/coreos/kube-prometheus) - Use Prometheus to monitor Kubernetes and applications running on Kubernetes -- `Golang`
 - [kube-secrets-init](https://github.com/doitintl/kube-secrets-init) - Kubernetes mutating webhook for `secrets-init` injection -- `Golang`
+- [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - It is not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods -- `Golang`
 - [kube2iam](https://github.com/jtblin/kube2iam) - Provide IAM credentials to containers running inside a kubernetes cluster based on annotations -- `Golang`
 - [kube2pulumi](https://www.pulumi.com/kube2pulumi/) - k8s yaml in, language of your choice out -- `Python`
 - [Kubecost](https://github.com/kubecost/cost-model) - Creates cost future and past models so you can see and predict your spend -- `Golang`